-Admission to the J.D. program at UT Law is competitive.
-For the class entering in fall 2011, approximately 4,700 applicants competed for the 400 seats in the entering class.
-In addition, the Texas Legislature has limited nonresident enrollment to 35% of the student body.
+Admission to the J.D. program at Texas Law is competitive.
+For the class entering in fall 2013, approximately 4,200 applicants competed for the 320 seats in the entering class.
+In addition, the Texas Legislature has limited nonresident enrollment to 35 percent of the student body.

 To be considered for admission, applicants must take the LSAT and have earned a baccalaureate degree from an accredited college or university with a minimum undergraduate grade point average of 2.2 as calculated by Law School Admission Council.
 In the event an applicant does not receive a baccalaureate degree prior to enrollment but is within six semester hours of completing all requirements for a baccalaureate degree by the time of enrollment in law school, the applicant may be eligible for admission upon the condition that the applicant earns the baccalaureate degree before beginning the last year of law school.
 Candidates must also complete the application forms and submit all mandatory attachments as described in the application.

-The UT Law Admissions Committee provides a full-file review of all completed applications to identify students:
+The Texas Law Admissions Committee provides a full-file review of all completed applications to identify students:

 The Admissions Committee considers rigor of the undergraduate course of study as reflected by the applicant's college transcripts, graduate study, demonstrated commitment to public service, work experience, leadership experience, extracurricular or community activities, history of overcoming economic or other disadvantage, personal experiences with discrimination, overcoming disability, geographic diversity (particularly underrepresented regions of Texas), diversity of experience and background (including race and ethnicity), maturity, ability to communicate, foreign language proficiency, honors and awards, service in the Armed Forces, publications, exceptional personal talents and other pertinent information.